5 Ways to Turn Home Sales into Zoning Opportunities

 Offer a complete solution

 These are great opportunities to include comfort enhancement options like an HVAC zoning system as the new buyer is getting an existing home that was not designed around their comfort needs or lifestyle.
-It is hard to discern how the home was not designed around their comfort needs or lifestyle.

-It is hard to determine how the home will heat and cool on a quick walk thru when the potential buyer is examining its other features.
+It is hard to determine how the home will heat and cool on a quick walk-thru when the potential buyer is examining its other features.
 However, once the first cold winter or hot summer hits, the new buyer quickly realizes they should have paid attention to the stuffy second floor or cold bonus room.

 HVAC zoning can provide a solution that isn’t the drastic budget and construction hit that a total replacement is but still addresses critical issues.